anargh-t/ASK-MY-PDF/TROUBLESHOOTING.md

 1. Stop server (`Ctrl+C`), ensure no stray Uvicorn processes are running.
 2. Remove `__pycache__` folders (optional) and re-install requirements if dependencies changed.
 3. Delete temporary uploads in `data/uploaded_files/` if space is an issue (the backend will recreate them).
-4. Restart Uvicorn, then refresh the Streamlit page.
+4. Restart Uvicorn, then refresh the Flask page.

 ---